Sergrojas29/Regex-tutorial/README.md

 ## Author

+Hi,

 Just a developer try to write down what he understands about Regex.
+Hope it makes some sense to at least use as quick notes to review when looking into A regular expression.
+Writing was never my strong suite.

 Some helpfule notes for the future: